WATERTOWN Elise, meet Emma.

 In place of the health overhaul, Ms. Stefanik said, she would like to see a nationwide marketplace in which individuals could purchase health insurance across state lines and receive the same tax incentives for purchasing health care that benefit small businesses.
 She also said she would like to see tort reform.

-On Friday, Mr. Dohenys campaign released a radio advertising spot promoting Mr. Doheny as the only candidate who has promised not to raise taxes, citing an Americans for Tax Freedom pledge he signed during his 2010 race against Mr. Owens and since renewed.
+On Friday, Mr. Dohenys campaign released a radio advertising spot promoting him as the only candidate who has promised not to raise taxes, citing an Americans for Tax Freedom pledge he signed during his 2010 race against Mr. Owens and since renewed.

-Ms. Stefanik said she has not signed the pledge but that she was as dedicated to not raising taxes as Mr. Doheny.
+Ms. Stefanik said she has not signed the pledge but is as dedicated to not raising taxes as Mr. Doheny.

 She also defended herself against a blog post on The Hill political website asserting that she has a history of late tax payments on a Washington, D.C., townhouse worth $1.3 million in 2014.